inet-framework/inet/doc/src/users-guide/ch-apps.rst

 The :ned:`UdpBasicApp` sends UDP packets to a the IP addresses given in the :par:`destAddresses` parameter.
 The application sends a message to one of the targets in each :par:`sendInterval` interval.
-The interval between message and the message length can be given as a random variable.
+The interval between messages and the message length can be given as a random variable.
 Before the packet is sent, it is emitted in the signal.

 The application simply prints the received UDP datagrams.
 The signal can